CiscoTestAutomation/getting-started/source/quickstart/quickstartintro.rst

     |                               +----------+                               |
     +--------------------------------------------------------------------------+

-The |library| uses the ``Abstraction`` package to execute its parsers, triggers, verifications, and all other functions across Cisco and non-Cisco operating systems, agnostically.
+The |library| uses the ``Abstraction`` package to make your tests agnostic, so that they run seamlessly over various operating systems, platforms, and communication protocols.

 .. qs-features::